Featured Author with these

 Recent studies and polls have indicated that support for organized religion is declining.
 Surely one the reasons for this is that many are preaching the false doctrine of "social justice," contrary to what Jesus taught, and this weak and dishonest doctrine is repelling to truth seekers.
 Jesus never called for the Roman Empire or the Sanhedrin to increase taxes to support the poor.
 Taking care of the needy was certainly a high priority for him but he taught that it should be done via individual choice and accountability, not government control.

-Thus we see that Jesus did not believe in or try to implement counterfeit justice, and neither should we.
-In fact, we must fight the deep, dark, damning, deceptive nightmare of democratic socialism in order to prevent the death of another hundred million, which is a distinct possibility if Trump loses in 2020.
+Thus, we see that Jesus did not believe in or try to implement counterfeit justice, and neither should we.
+In fact, we must fight the deep, dark, damning, deceptive nightmare of democratic socialism in order to prevent the death of another hundred million, which, considering the history of socialism, is a distinct possibility.

 The Freedom Saving Series